 The Board’s mission is to protect dental patients in accordance with the Dental Practice Act.1

-- suspending or revoking his or her dental license if conclusive evidence of unprofessional conduct, incompetence, gross negligence, and repeated acts of negligence.2
+- suspending or revoking your dental license if conclusive evidence of unprofessional conduct, incompetence, gross negligence, and repeated acts of negligence.2

 Certain criminal convictions can also form the basis for discipline.3 This includes convictions for both misdemeanor and felony offenses,